 After the initial appointment you will make 1 appointment or reoccurring appointments to start therapy and each session is 50 minutes long.
 Your counselor is mindful of your time and will plan each session carefully for your child.
 Please be on time for sessions so you have the full session to work on goals.
 Parents get a check in at the beginning of each session and at the end.
 You will learn what skills and tools your child should use in between session.
 This increases success and reduces anger, anxiety, sadness, limited focus.

 A plan of care will also be developed with you, your child and your counselor.
 This will be your guide in therapy and help you know what to expect as therapy begins.
+This is unique to each child.
 Goals will be made together to improve your child’s areas of concern and target specific problems.
 This will be reviewed quarterly so we monitor and work on things throughout therapy

 Parents are welcomed into the therapy space within the comfort of their child.
 Some kids like having one on one time with their therapist while others prefer to have their parent in the therapy room.
 Your counselor will provide you with a check in at the beginning of each session and a wrap up at the end.
 This keeps you in the loop but also protects the integrity of the relationship between counselor and client.

 Each session is structured with a beginning, middle and end.
 Each session includes teaching/practicing skills, role playing, handouts, therapeutic game play and lots of fun!
 Many children learn best and are open when they are engaged in an interactive game or activity.
 Thoughtful questions posed in a way that gets your child thinking and open to talking is a key to our therapy sessions.
 Therapists at My Oviedo Counselor give your child the attention and support they need to be successful.